stdx/CalendarCSVConverter/README.md

 # CalendarCSVImport
-Converts an xls file into a googleCalendar CSV
+Converts an xls file into a googleCalendar CSV Language C#